Chenyuzhu59/SmartySkills/README.md

 a.
 Download GUI configuration guild folder ($ParallelMETA/PMS-Config/) from the remote server, and open **"index.html"** in the folder by a web browser

 b.
-Generate the command in the local computer as well as [local GUI configure](#local-gui-configuration)
+Generate the command in the local computer as well as [local GUI Configuration](#local-gui-configuration)

 #### Remote Run
 a.
 Paste and run the command in the terminal of remote server.

 #### Local GUI View (for servers)
-The results can also be transfer to the local computer for browsing as well as [local GUI view](#local-gui-view).
+The results can also be transfer to the local computer for browsing as well as [Local GUI View](#local-gui-view).

 ## Command-based configuration and run (Fig. 1 C)
 PMS also support command-based operations for non-GUI conditions, or experienced users.
 It is available via terminal either locally or remotely.
 Please run